CBD vs THC & FAQs

 Whatever CBD product you use, begin with a minimal dose, and proceed from there.
 If you notice results, you can reduce the dose, or you can always increase the dose until you achieve your desired results.
 The key is to increase your dosage in small increments so that you can pinpoint how much CBD it takes to manage your condition.
 You do not want to exceed dosage and end up developing a tolerance to the active cannabinoids.

 If you have an aversion to ingesting CBD, an alternative is to use topical CBD products.
 These are one of the most popular and effective choices for arthritis and other types of localized pain and inflammation.
-Since the skin is an excellent semi-permeable membrane, applying CBD tinctures, balms, ointments, or creams onto the affected area can be quite effective against pain and inflammation.
+Since the skin is an excellent semi-permeable membrane, applying CBD tinctures, balms, or roll-ons onto the affected area can be quite effective against pain and inflammation.

 Be advised that you should not exceed the recommended daily doses listed on the product.
 Consult a physician if you have any concerns.